top of page

 • Occassional clinical evenings with all BTI clinical staff

 Fellows receive an annual salary ranging from $52,500 - $78,000.
-In addition, BTI provides malpractice insurance, telephone and answering services, administrative assistance and billing support.
+In addition, BTI provides time-off benefits, professional development stipends, 403-B with match, malpractice insurance, telephone and answering services, administrative assistance and billing support.

 Trainees will have opportunities to work with individuals, couples, and families in on-going psychotherapy.
 In addition, there are opportunities to do psychological assessment and to co-lead psychotherapy groups.
 Trainees will also participate in a wide variety of didactic trainings run by both BTI clinical staff and outside professionals.